Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 Duration: 20

 ### Overview
-Data Governance doesn't need to be a daunting undertaking.This section is all about how to get started ingesting data into Snowflake and starting with curating assets to understanding common problems that most data organizations want to solve such as data quality monitoring.
-We will show you how easily **all roles** benefit from Horizon and Snowflake's RBAC Framework.
+Data Governance doesn't need to be a daunting undertaking.
+This section is all about how to get started with curating assets to understand common problems that most data organizations want to solve such as data quality monitoring.
+We will show you how easily all roles benefit from Horizon and Snowflake's RBAC Framework.

 Before we begin, the Snowflake Access Control Framework is based on:
 - Role-based Access Control (RBAC): Access privileges are assigned to roles, which